spacemit-com/docs/en/device/boot.md

 fastboot flash bootfs bootfs.img fastboot flash rootfs rootfs.ext4
 ```

-The content of `bootinfo_emmc.bin` has no practical effect; please refer to FAQ section 6.4.
-However, the flashing step still needs to be executed.

 For EMMC, the content of `bootinfo_emmc.bin` is embedded within the U-Boot code.
 This is done to ensure compatibility with using the same `partition_universal.json` table for SD card booting, among others.
 Both `bootinfo_emmc.bin` and `FSBL.bin` are actually written to the EMMC's Boot0 partition.